f3peakcity/f3peakcity.github.io/content/slack/index.md

 * 🔥 If you post about "hot button" topics like politics, please be considerate in your word choices and remember that we include men from all walks of life.
 * 🤑 It's ok to share about your personal business, especially if a Pax asks for recommendations.
 But please don't spam the channels constantly.
 * 🧹 Occassionally the Commz team or another Pax might suggest that a post would be better in a different channel.
 This is to help us keep Slack tidy, since things get lost very fast.
+* 🚨 Avoid using `@channel` or `@here` unless you _really_ need everyone to get a notification that very second.

+## Profiles

+Here are some tips for filling out your profile.

+* Most people have a silly profile picture related to their nickname, but you are also welcome to use a selfie.
+* For your **Display Name**, use your F3 name.
+Some people from other regions might also add their region, like **Prodigal (Carpex)**.
+* Make sure to add a phone number to the **ICE**, or in case of emergency, field.
+You can also put this in your title if you want to add more details like a contact name.
+* In your title, feel free to add what you do in real life, or in the group, like if you're a Site Q.